blazecolby/SP500-Prediction/README.md

 ### Introduction
-This repository explores predicting the S&P500 using SciKit Learn.
+This repository explores predicting the companies stock prices within the S&P500 using SciKit Learn.

 ### Presentation Slides...